Elementary School (K-Grade 5)

 Researching & Writing Nonfiction Books

-Students employ their nonfiction skills training to research and write a book on a topic of their choosing.
+Second grade students employ their nonfiction skills training to research and write a book on a topic of their choosing.
 They read portions of their bound, hardcover work from the chapel stage for an audience of peers and parents.

 In their Own Words: "I learned that researching is harder than you think.
 You can't just borrow mom's phone and look on Safari.
 You have to work through it step by step.
 I researched slowly and took my time.
 When I finished my book I felt both excited and happy." -Eliana, Grade 2